-- > are measured on a different basis; or - have changes in their measurements recorded in different line items of total comprehensive income (net income versus other comprehensive income).
+- > are measured on a different basis; or - > have changes in their measurements recorded in different line items of total comprehensive income (net income versus other comprehensive income).

 Proteq applies this option which means that unrealised gains or losses on assets backing certain insurance liabilities are treated similarly to realised gains and losses for the purpose of measuring insurance liabilities.
-For Proteq this leads to three changes in the way cumulative unrealised net gains are accounted for:
+For Proteq this leads to the following changes in the way cumulative unrealised net gains are accounted for:

-- Unrealised fair value changes of Available for Sale fixed income financial assets, which are initially recognised in other comprehensive income, are transferred to the insurance liabilities without affecting profit or loss. - > Fair value changes of interest rate derivatives used to hedge interest rate risks, which are initially recognised in the cash flow hedge reserve, are transferred to the insurance liabilities without affecting profit or loss, as a result.
+Unrealised fair value changes of Available for Sale fixed income financial assets, which are initially recognised in other comprehensive income, are transferred to the insurance liabilities without affecting profit or loss.